jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 9 out of 10 times systemd will tell me exactly what's broken, no need to dive into the AWS CLI.

-### 3
+#### 3
-Nixops doesn't have great UX,
+For me nixops causes a lot of needles friction which I like to avoid.
-it randomly just doesn't work, sometimes because of aws issues, or because of bugs in systemd or nix.
+For example,

-Furthermore the nixops developers decided to helpfully change how the CLI works from the bash based counterparts.
+the nixops developers decided to change how the CLI works from the bash based counterparts.
-For example SCP only works with `--from` and `--to` flags, which arguably is better, more readable, but, frustrating *years* of habits.
+`nixops scp` only works with `--from` and `--to` flags.

-Not to speak of security issues when upgrading to 21.5 or the version 2 limbo which lasted for years.
+It refuses to accept the ordinary scp syntax, for no reason.

-I happily replace it if I can, and in this case, I can!
+There are countless other examples of this kind of friction.
-Furthermore I love to cut out one of the variables.
+I just get frustrated by writing about it so I won't, however the more important thing this does is to cut out one of the variables during deployment.
-I can cut out both nixops and the aws variable, after all I don't need to manage aws.
+I can cut out both nixops and the aws variables, after all I don't need to manage aws, so why would I use nixops?

-### 4
+#### 4
 Finally the last advantage
 is that setting up a new service is *fast*.
 No need to wait ages for an instance to boot,